sergiyk75/media-segments-player/README.md

 * **ProgressIndicator** - a pretty neat visual control that shows an animated wheel
 * **NotifyObject** - a super cool class.
 It simplifies MVVM binding a lot
 * **MediaPlaybackElement** - is the meat of this project.
 All segment media playback code is here
 * **MediaPlaybackControl** - is a visual control that adds player buttons and support for media tags.
+It is essentially a visual presentation control for **MediaPlaybackElement**
 * **MediaTimescalePresenter** - visaul control that knows how to display timeline: hours, minutes or seconds, depending on the media duration

 #### Playback loop